 Soil chemical analyses were conducted in accordance with the Mexican Official Standard NOM-021-RECNAT-2000 [33], which establishes the specifications for soil fertility, salinity, and classification studies.
 The equivalent calcium carbonate content was determined using the AS-29 method, based on acid neutralization.
 Electrical conductivity was measured in the saturation extract with a conductivity meter, following the AS-18 method.
 Available phosphorus in neutral and acidic soils was quantified by the AS-11 method, following the Bray and Kurtz procedure.
 Soil organic matter was determined according to the AS-07 method of Walkley and Black, while total nitrogen was analyzed using the AS-25 method, through soil digestion.
 Available potassium was extracted with 1 mol L−1 ammonium acetate solution at pH 7.0 and quantified by atomic absorption and emission spectrophotometry, using lanthanum as a stabilizing agent.
 Finally, soil pH was determined in aqueous suspension by potentiometric measurement, following the procedures established by the standard.

 Climatic variables were obtained from NASA’s Prediction Of Worldwide Energy Resources [27] database, accessed on 22 July 2025.
 The geographic centroid of each evaluated plot was used as a reference point for data extraction, considering the period 2015–2024 for analysis.
-Physiographic variables were derived from Geographic Information Systems (GIS): slope and elevation were extracted from a Digital Elevation Model (DEM) with a spatial resolution of 12.5 m, while distance to water bodies was estimated using Euclidean distance from Peru’s official hydrographic network.
+Physiographic variables were derived from Geographic Information Systems (GIS): slope and elevation were extracted from a Digital Elevation Model (DEM) with a spatial resolution of 12.5 m, while distance to water bodies was estimated using Euclidean distance from Peru’s official hydrographic network (Table 1).

 Table 1.
 Description of the edaphoclimatic characteristics of the study localities distributed across the departments of Piura and Tumbes.
 CaCO3: calcium carbonates; EC: electrical conductivity; P: phosphorus; OM: organic matter; N: nitrogen; K: potassium; pH: hydrogen potential; CS: incoming solar radiation; pp: precipitation; RH: relative humidity; Tmean: mean temperature; WS: wind speed; Tmax: maximum temperature; Tmin: minimum temperature; SLI: elevation above sea level; Slope: slope; DW: Euclidean distance to water bodies.